isaureCdB/ProtNAff/README.md

 # User manual for ProtNAff

-Protein-bound Nucleic Acid filters and fragment libraries is a tool designed for bioinformatics.
-It is made to create filters to select Protein - Nucleic acids structures from PDB files and build libraries of protein-bound RNA fragments.
+Protein-bound Nucleic Acid filters and fragment libraries (ProtNAff) is a tool to create filters selecting structures of Protein - Nucleic acids complexes from the PDB and to build libraries of protein-bound RNA fragments.

-This document will provide explanations of how to use ProtNAff and what you should be able to do with it.
+This document explains how to use ProtNAff and what can be done with it.

 --------------------------------------------------------------------------
-To summarize a bit, ProtNAff is a pipeline to:
+To sumarize, ProtNAff is a pipeline to:
 --------------------------------------------------------------------------
-1. Clean up and parse all NA-protein structures from the PDB into ensembles of small information units in a single file.
+1. Clean-up and parse all NA-protein structures from the PDB into ensembles of small information units in a single file.

-2. Search for sets of NA-protein structures with highly customizable combinations of criteria.
+2. Search for sets of NA-protein structures with highly customisable combinations of criteria.

 3. Create RNA/DNA 3D fragment libraries extracted from those sets of structures.

-4. Perform statistics on customized features of such libraries.
+4. Perform statistics on customised features of such libraries.

-Step 1 is the necessary first step, steps 2 and 3 can be done independently, and step 4 can be done only after step 3.
+Step 1 is necessary, steps 2 and 3 can be done independantly, step 4 can be done only after step 3.
-The output of 1 for the PDB at a certain time will soon be downloadable from the LORIA website, allowing to do steps 2, 3, and/or 4 directly.
+The output of step 1 (for the PDB at a certain time) can now be downloaded from https://zenodo.org/record/6475637#.YmK3MFxByV4 , allowing to do steps 2, 3 and/or 4 directly.

 ### Creation of the structures database

 The first step is to create the file named `structures.json`.
-This file is a JSON containing information extracted from x3DNA, but also some information computed by ProtNAff.
+This file is a JSON containing information extract from x3DNA, but also some information computed by ProtNAff.
 The example usages are given lower.

 ### Usage of filters

-The filters are the most customizable part, indeed it is up to you to create the filters you need.
+The filters are the most customizable part: you can create the filters you need.
-Examples of filters are given in the paper, but there are also other examples in the `filters` folder.
+Examples of filter are given in the ProtNAff paper, and more examples are given in the `filters` folder.

-Some of them are python scripts such as `filter_no_modified.py`, which is returning a JSON file, or `filter_ss.py`, which is printing the single-stranded nucleotides per PDB id.
+Some of them are python scripts as `filter_no_modified.py`, which is returning a JSON file, or `filter_ss.py`, which is printing the single-stranded nucleotides per PDB id.

 The detailed information contained in the `structures.json` are: